overshard/art-re-art/README.md

 ## Home

--during "off-season" just have info about next upcomnig event with share/notification options -day of event have all the ways to explore or participate in event in block format -see artwork
+-during "off-season" just have info about next upcomnig event with share/notification options and a feed for the instagram posts?
+-day of event have all the ways to explore or participate in event in block format -see artwork
   -participating artists - click to see list